-We keep over three years of living expenses in an Ally savings account for emergencies.
+We keep around four years of living expenses in an Ally savings account for emergencies.
 We will also use some of this money if the market crashes during a recession to avoid selling during a down market.

 Do you think that you’ll ever regret not having children?

 Not a bit.
 Otherwise, we’d probably have them.

 What are you going to do when the market tanks?

 Adjust, of course.
 My wife and I designed a budget where over a third of our expenses is entirely discretionary.
 In other words, these are expenses that we don’t absolutely need.
 If times get tough, we can free up thousands of dollars just by cutting back on our discretionary spending, like restaurants and breweries, camera gear and day trips that require diesel for our truck.

 Arguably, I am busier in retirement than I was working a full-time job.
 Of course, I spend a lot of time maintaining this blog, and I’ve monetized it to the point of covering about a third of our expenses.
 I also manage the operational side of Rockstar Finance, one of the most popular and well-known sites in the personal finance blogosphere.

 Wait, so you’ve monetized your blog, the YouTube channel and do consulting work.
 Are you really retired?